apache/cloudstack-documentation/source/adminguide/networking/ip_forwarding_and_firewalling.rst

 firewall egress rule specific to the default egress policy for the guest network.

-This feature is supported only on virtual router and Juniper SRX.
+This feature is supported only on the virtual router.

 #.
 Create a network offering with your desirable default egress policy: